Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Introduction

 \subsection{Related literature}

-We now relate our work to the literature.
-The literature on sampled networks, mismeasured networks and missing data has recently attracted much interest. \cite{lewbel191} and \cite{hardy19} consider the implications of measurement error in the network through which peer effects operate. \cite{lewbel191} additionally consider the case in which only group identifiers are available and no information on the network is available beyond group identifiers. \cite{boucher20} study peer effects when the network is unknown but that its distribution is known or can be consistently estimated.
+The literature on sampled networks, mismeasured networks and missing data has recently attracted much interest. \cite{lewbel191} and \cite{hardy19} consider the implications of measurement error in the network through which peer effects operate. \cite{lewbel191} also show that peer effects can be identified and consistently estimated when there is no information on the network beyond group identifiers. \cite{boucher20} study peer effects when the network is unknown but that its distribution is known or can be consistently estimated.

 \cite{chand11} studies the implications of using sampled network data in applied work, provide analytical corrections in some examples of interest and develop a more general graphical reconstruction approach.
 In the context of peer effects, the analytical correction can be applied if the researcher has data on the network, outcomes and exogenous characteristics for a subsample of individuals and knows the identities, outcomes and exogenous characteristics of all of their peers.
 This means that data are only missing for peers-of-peers.
 To apply graphical reconstruction, for every individual, the researcher must observe the outcomes, exogenous characteristics and variables which can be used to predict the propensity of individuals to form links in a network formation model.